m-jim-d/bin-method-calcs/ARCHITECTURE.md

   classes.js           Data classes: StageState, StagePair, SystemProperties
 ```

-### ASP-only files (development/testing environment)
+### ASP reference files (development repo only — NOT in this published repository)

+The ASP version is the original implementation, kept in the private development
+repo (`uac-js`) purely as a parity reference for the JS port and its testing
+harness (see "ASP ↔ JS Parity Testing" below).
+These files are **not published
+to this repository** and require an IIS/ASP server to run, so a reader of the
+published repo will not find them here.

 ```
-Controls.asp           ASP version of the controls page Engine.asp             ASP version of the engine (server-side calculation + rendering) include/*.asp          ASP include files (psychro, performance, database, classes, misc) google_charts_rtucc.js Used only by Engine.asp for chart rendering
+Controls.asp           ASP version of the controls page (also hosts the parity harness UI) Engine.asp             ASP version of the engine (server-side calculation; emits JSON for the harness) include/*.asp          ASP include files (psychro, performance, database, classes, misc) google_charts_rtucc.js Chart prototypes — used only by Engine.asp
 ```

 ---